AndreBrinkop/Custom-Serverless-URL-Shortener/README.md

   shortUrlEndpoint: 'https://pp1d5gm4hl.execute-api.us-east-1.amazonaws.com/dev'
 ```

-After updating the configuration you need to install the necessary dependencies by running:
+After updating the configuration you need to install the necessary dependencies by running the following command from within the frontend folder:
 `npm install`

-After installing the dependencies you can run the frontend app locally on port 4200 by running:
+After installing the dependencies you can run the frontend app locally on port 4200 by running the following command while still being in the frontend folder:
 `npm run start`